The following is a guest post by AJ Wilcox, of B2Linked.com.

 LinkedIn is the most under-appreciated social media advertising platform out there.
 Most don’t know it’s an option, which is unfortunate because it has the most robust and precise targeting of any platform that I’ve ever seen.
 The fact that it is overlooked is actually a great opportunity for advertisers to take advantage of low competition and strategic advantage over your competitors.

 Let me walk you through the business models that tend to be extremely successful LinkedIn advertisers to help you decide if it’s worth a test for your business.

 Where LinkedIn Advertising really excels is in the business-to-business space.
 It allows you to target people by their LinkedIn profile content, so if you know the job titles/seniorities/etc. of your customer, it’s a great fit.

 B2C can work as well if you have great persona data in a business context.
-Say, for instance, that you’re selling technology that happens to have a very heavy focus on user aesthetic.
-It may make a lot of sense to target designers who tend to appreciate beauty in product design.
+Say, for instance, that you’re selling technology that happens to have a very heavy focus on user aesthetics.
+It may make a lot of sense to target designers who tend to appreciate the beauty in product design.

 Content marketers looking for additional reach will find LinkedIn Advertising an effective channel.

 SaaS and subscriptions tend to work very well on the platform for a couple of reasons:

 SaaS often carries a higher price point where one of the biggest challenges is qualifying whether a prospect has the budget and authority to make the purchase.
 Through LinkedIn’s stellar business targeting, you can control these factors by targeting seniorities and company sizes who are sure to fit the bill.

 Cost per click is regularly above $5, so subscription-based advertisers are more able to show ROI when a customer is likely to remain a customer for multiple cycles.